-Ian Kirk, deputy group chief executive of Sanlam has predicted that Sanlam is set to grow in the healthcare arena, following the increase of its headline earnings of three percent to R8.3 billion.
+Ian Kirk, deputy group chief executive of Sanlam says that Sanlam will grow in the healthcare arena.
+That followed the increase of its headline earnings of three percent to R8.3 billion.

-In terms of health care, it has been reported that Sanlam has recently acquired a 30 percent interest in Afro Centric, a business that is owned by Medscheme, one of the leading medical aid administrators in South Africa at present.
+In terms of health care, Sanlam has recently acquired a 30 percent interest in Afro Centric.
+Medscheme, one of the leading medical aid administrators in South Africa, owns the business.
 Medscheme’s clients include a number of leading medical schemes including Fedhealth and Bonitas, and also the Government Employees Medical Scheme that is one of the largest in the country.

 But the question on people’s lips is, does Sanlam want to take on medical schemes like Discovery Health?
-South Africa’s leading medical aid scheme, Discovery Health is reported to have around 2.6 million lives on its books, which is said to be an unprecedented number.
+South Africa’s leading medical aid scheme, Discovery Health has around 2.6 million lives on its books – an unprecedented number.

 According to Kirk, the issues have changed since then, and now corporate and retail clients are looking for healthcare solutions rather than “top-flight” solutions.
-With all the changes, and the possibilities now afforded Sanlam in terms of healthcare data, combined with all the data already accessible to Sanlam, there is, he says “a nice opportunity”.
+All the changes possibilities now afforded Sanlam in terms of healthcare data present, he says “a nice opportunity”.

-Kirk has also been questioned recently about Santam, the Sanlam “arm” he used to head.
+Kirk answered questions about Santam, the Sanlam “arm” he used to head.

-While there have been fewer floods, hailstorms and similar weather-related catastrophes, load-shedding is an issue which could possibly have impacted on the short-term insurer, particularly in terms of security systems failing.
+There have been fewer floods, hailstorms and similar weather catastrophes.
+However, load-shedding affected the short-term insurer, particularly in terms of security systems failing.
 Acknowledging the risk, Kirk has been quoted as saying there have been no bad experiences on a “significant scale”.
 Nevertheless he has publicly stated that policyholders should consciously manage all load-shedding related risks.

 Set to take over the reins of Sanlam as Sanlam group CEO in January 2016, has also been asked if he has any knowledge of a takeover bid of Sasfin by Sanlam, which he says he knows nothing about.